-But perhaps the most interesting characteristic of Limoneria is its ability to balance the past with the future, blending historic architecture with modern technology like a recently completed one-megawatt “solar orchard”, which harnesses the sun for clean energy.
+But perhaps the most exciting characteristic of Limoneria is its ability to balance the past with the future, blending historic architecture with modern technology like a recently completed one-megawatt “solar orchard,” which harnesses the sun for clean energy.

 Weddings at Limoneira Ranch are spectacular events and can accommodate up to 3000 guests.
-Limoneira’s lush grounds offer several appealing ceremony spots, but for an all-in-one wedding locale, the North Lawn can’t be beaten.
+Limoneira’s lush grounds offer several appealing ceremony spots, but for an all-in-one wedding locale.
 For more info or call (805) 525-5541.

-Ranch tours with advance reservation.
-Call the ranch to check on availability and cost of tours.
+Ranch tours with reservation.
+Call the ranch to check on the availability and cost of visits.

 Ranch & Sustainability Tour.
 This one hour tour is by van and includes drinks, avocados, and lemons.
-Departs from the visitor center.
 Packinghouse Tour.
-One hour walking tour includes drinks, avocados, and lemons.
-Departs from the visitor center.
+One hour walking tour includes drinks, avocados, and fruits.

 Taken as a whole, Limoneira and the historic township of Santa Paula provide a perfect family day trip.